turingschool/curriculum/source/projects/traffic_spy.markdown

   * 1: Source code is generally messy with six to twelve issues
   * 0: Source code is unacceptable, containing more than twelve style issues
 4. Effort
-  * 5: Program fulfills all Base Expectations with Campaigns
+  * 5: Program fulfills all Base Expectations with Campaigns, JSON API, and (Dynamic Display or Authenticated Data)
-  * 4: Program fulfills all Base Expectations with Events
+  * 4: Program fulfills all Base Expectations with Campaigns
   * 3: Program fulfills all Base Expectations
   * 2: Program fulfills Base Expectations except for one or two features.
   * 1: Program fulfills some Base Expectations, but more than two features are broken.